How to optimize HTML structure for SEO

 A well-planned HTML structure helps search engines and users understand your website better.
 Your website’s foundation depends on how you organize these elements to make them crawlable and indexable.

-Once Google encounters an invalid element (such as <iframe> or <img>), it treats this as the end of the <head> section and ignores any further elements.
+SEO-critical elements like canonical tags, schema markup, and resource hints belong in the <head>.
+Once Google encounters an invalid element such as <iframe> or <img>, it treats this as the end of the <head> and ignores further elements.

 1. <meta charset>: For character encoding